joomengine/jcb-documentation/069-Join-Fields-in-the-admin-list-view-with-field-relations.md

 }
 ```

-> 💡 **Tip:** Once you confirm which field IDs map to which values, remove JCB’s generated comments for cleaner output.
+> 💡 **Tip:** Once you confirm which field IDs map to which values, remove JCB's generated comments for cleaner output.

 You can use any valid PHP logic or even call functions for advanced behavior.